Yandex Cloud

 This feature is currently in preview.
 To enable it, contact support.

-• Added support for custom HTTP status codes (100-599) as valid responses for backend health checks.
+• Added support for custom HTTP status codes as valid responses for backend health checks.
+Code values can range from 100 to 599.

-• Added an option to maintain connections even when health checks fail.
+• Added an option of keeping a connection alive even if the health check fails.
 This option is only available for Stream health checks.

 • Added configurable idle timeout settings for Stream and SNI listeners.